CU-ESIIL/Innovation-Summit-2024__5_Invasive-species-spread/docs/worksheets/worksheet_3.md

 Day 2 report-back questions are about the team *process*.
 We are interested in your team’s unique experience.
 Below are some prompts you might consider.
 You don't need to address all of them - choose which ones you want to present.
 Please limit your reflection to 2-3 mins.

 1. **What worked well for your team?**
+     Diverse array of perspectives within same organism models allowed for easy flow of ideas.
 3. **What’s one thing you would change?**
+     More time in the group especially on the first day.
+An hour on day one was not enough time to flush out a question we were all comfortable with.
-4. **Did your group ever have an “ah-ha” moment?
+5. **Did your group ever have an “ah-ha” moment?
 What led up to that moment?**
+     Not yet!
+Expecting to get there once we have some data to work with more consistently!
-5. **Did your group experience the groan zone?
+7. **Did your group experience the groan zone?
 What is one tip you want to share with future groups at the Summit about getting through the groan zone?**
-     - [insert your group reflection responses here]
+     - We feel that divergence and the groan zone both occured on the first day.
+We struggled to get off the ground and figure out what we wanted to do.
+Once we had a night to think about it the ideas were flowing well this morning.
+We anticipate the groan zone reappearing as we have had some issues accessing data already.

 **************************************************************